-The RPN on Central Bank Communication, established in October 2018 for an initial three year term, is co-led by Michael McMahon and Christine Graeff.
+The RPN on Central Bank Communication was established in October 2018 for an initial three year term.
+The Director of the RPN is Professor Michael McMahon (University of Oxford and CEPR), who will provide academic leadership for the network.
 McMahon is a Professor in the Department of Economics at the University of Oxford and Fellow at St Hugh's College.
 He is also a CEPR Research Fellow and an Associate at the Nuffield Centre for Applied Macro Policy at Oxford University (NuCamp), Centre for Macroeconomics (LSE), CAGE (Warwick) and the Centre for Applied Macroeconomic Analysis (ANU).
-Christine Graeff is Director General Communications at the European Central Bank.

 The last 25 years has seen central banks around the world increasingly use public communication to support their policy goals.
 Blinder et al. (2008) define central bank communication broadly as the information that the central bank makes available about its current and future policy objectives, the current economic outlook, and the likely path for future monetary policy decisions.
 Most central banks communicate through statements and minutes related to their decisions, as well as other channels such as speeches, regular reports and testimony to political committees.
 And when nominal interest rates hit their effective lower bound in the midst of the global financial crisis, communication became a policy tool in its own right, and influential academics (e.g. Blinder 2018) and policymakers (e.g. Draghi 2017) expect it to remain so even as policy rates normalise.